chadsansing/ouroboros/gm-resources/planning/session-7.md

 Ship time.

-Gethu gives the PCs time to freshen up in opulane quarters aboard his regular military flagship.
+Gethu gives the PCs time to freshen up in opulent quarters aboard his regular military flagship.

 The PCs can metagame and calbirate and rekindle relationships.